lake-wg/authz/draft-ietf-lake-authz.md

 To authenticate to U, the domain authenticator (V) runs EDHOC in the role of Responder with an authentication credential CRED_V containing a public key of V, see {{V_2}}.
 This proves to U the possession of the private key corresponding to the public key of CRED_V.
 CRED_V typically needs to be transported to U in EDHOC (using  ID_CRED_R = CRED_V, see {{Section 3.5.2 of RFC9528}}) since there is no previous relation between U and V.

 V and W need to establish a secure (confidentiality and integrity protected) connection for the Voucher Request/Response protocol.
-Furthermore, W needs to access the same credential CRED_V that V uses with U, and V needs to prove to W the possession of the private key corresponding to the public key of CRED_V.
+Furthermore, W needs to access the same credential CRED_V that V uses with U (to compute the Voucher), and V needs to prove to W the possession of the private key corresponding to the public key of CRED_V.
 It is RECOMMENDED that V authenticates to W using the same credential CRED_V as with U.

 * V and W may protect the Voucher Request/Response protocol using TLS 1.3 with client authentication {{RFC8446}} if CRED_V is an X.509 certificate of a signature public key.
 However, note that CRED_V may not be a valid credential to use with TLS 1.3, e.g., when U and V run EDHOC with method 1 or 3, where the public key of CRED_V is a static Diffie-Hellman key.